imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 We deliberately defer the presentation of findings in detail until the Stage II, to not jump to conclusions based on results drawn from unfinished tools.

-Instead, will present the questions that will be especially interesting to answer in the continuation of this research.
+Instead, we will present the questions that will be especially interesting to answer in the continuation of this research.

 #### Q1: Can we devise a one-size-fits-all set of OPCODE gas costs?

-When visually comparing the implementation-relative measurements (see **TODO reference** above), we suspect that at the current state of EVM/eWASM implementations, it might be very challenging to propose gas costs to OPCODEs, which would apply equally well to all.
+After visually comparing the implementation-relative measurements (see **TODO reference** above), we suspect that at the current state of EVM/eWASM implementations, it might be very challenging to propose gas costs to OPCODEs, which would apply equally well to all.

 E.g., from the preliminary measurement data we saw that, for `evmone` and `openethereum`, several arithmetic OPCODEs (range from `DIV` to `MULMOD`) are consequently more expensive to execute than the pivot OPCODE.
 This is however not the case for `geth`.